imkcat/CatDetailViewController/README.md

 # Installation

-CatDetailViewController is available on [CocoaPods](http://cocoapods.org).Just add the following to your project Podfile:
+CatDetailViewController is available on [CocoaPods](http://cocoapods.org).
+Just add the following to your project Podfile:

 ```ruby
 pod 'CatDetailViewController'